How to Choose the Right Sling or Carrier for You and Your Baby

 Woven Wrap Slings

 Woven wraps have all the advantages of stretchy wraps, plus they are more supportive as the weave of the fabric means they do not stretch with the baby’s weight, this does however mean they take more practice to tie well.
 Woven wraps can be used for a multitude of carrying positions including back carries and can be used into toddlerdom and beyond, for this reason they are the most versatile baby carrier you can buy, however they are more expensive than stretchies.
-Brands include Lenny Lamb, Calin Bleu, Little Frog, Didymos and Girasol.
+Brands include Lenny Lamb, Calin Bleu, Storchenwiege, Ocha, Didymos and Girasol.

 Hybrid Wrap Slings